 - If you suspect fleas have infested your pet, check their skin for adult fleas and red or black dots (flea droppings).
 Fleas usually bite the hindquarters of dogs, and the neck and face area of cats.

 - Flea eggs (these are white, about the size of a grain of salt, and often too small for the naked eye to see)

 - Small dark specks on linens, bedding or clothing that appear to jump or fly (these are adult fleas moving throughout your home)

 What To Do If You Have Fleas

-At Cedarcide, we recommend using only non-toxic methods for getting rid of fleas, with fogging (indoor) and spraying (outdoor) being our preferred methods of treatment.
-If you think you might have fleas, you need to act fast before the infestation spreads.
+At Cedarcide, we recommend using only non-toxic methods for controlling fleas, with fogging (indoor) and spraying (outdoor) being our preferred methods of treatment.
+If you think you might have fleas, you need to act fast before they spread.
 Usually, treating both inside and outside is required to prevent fleas from migrating from your yard to your home and vice-versa.
-Cedarcide Original is our recomended product for indoor use, PCO Choice for outdoor use.
-Should you have additional questions about combatting fleas, give us a call (800 842 1464) and we'll be more than glad to help.
+Cedarcide Original is our recommended product for indoor use, PCO Choice for outdoor use.
+Should you have additional questions about combating fleas, give us a call (800 842 1464) and we'll be more than glad to help.